Gahanna-Jefferson Church of Christ

 c.
 Is inspired by God

 d.
-Yet they contend that Bible cannot be understood
+Yet they contend that Bible understanding cannot be achieved and the Bible cannot be understood

 2. Or at the very least they will argue

 a.
-That we need a guide to help us (such as some church authority)
+That we need a guide to help us in Bible understanding (such as some church authority)

 b.
-Or that we need the help of the Holy Spirit to understand it
+Or that we need the help of the Holy Spirit to achieve Bible understanding

 3. Can the Bible be understood…?